Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 This means when a flow is finished, the user is not allowed to navigate back into it.
 So somehow those flow pages need to be skipped during the back navigation.
 ![Visualization of skipping flow pages](https://cdn.hashnode.com/res/hashnode/image/upload/v1722059744888/mdVaUkM3A.png?auto=format)
-- When a user cancels during this flow, he should be navigated back to the page where the flow was started from.
+- When a user cancels during a flow, he should be navigated back to the page where the flow was started from.
 ![Visualization of canceling flows](https://cdn.hashnode.com/res/hashnode/image/upload/v1722059816861/jupymtMEm.png?auto=format)
 - For some reason, the menu is grayed out on certain detail pages.
 What should happen, when you click on the grayed out menu, you should be redirected to a page where it is active again.